 A person representing a LEGO User Group (LUG) and acting as their liaison to the LEGO Group.
 See Communities at the end of the article.

-The indentation underneath most bricks, plates, and tiles connects with the studs to form the interlocking system of LEGO.
+The indentation underneath most bricks, plates, and tiles connects with the studs to form LEGO's interlocking system.

 A TECHNIC piece used in sets that have wheels and gears, allowing them to rotate freely.
-It also connects appropriate pieces and prevents the model from falling apart.
+It also connects appropriate components and prevents the model from falling apart.

 Aus Zwei Mach Eins Plättchen.
 The German acronym for half-stud offset.